 Dropshipping is an online business model where you take customer orders and then ask the manufacturers or suppliers to fulfill the order on your behalf.
 You must look after the marketing and advertising part and accept the orders.

-Shopify provides all the required tools and features to set up a dropshipping business, and the fun part about dropshipping is you do not have to invest a single penny in the products until you receive an order.
+Shopify provides all the required tools and features to set up a dropshipping business.
+The fun part about dropshipping is you do not have to invest a single penny in the products until you receive an order.

 Bonus: Here is a list of the best dropshipping suppliers you can consider while starting your business.